timothylam1228/Line-Sticker-to-Signal/README.md

-# Line-Sticker-to-Telegram/Signal (Telegram bot)
-# Line Sticker to Telegram
-# Line Sticker to Signal
+# Line Sticker to Telegram / Line Sticker to Signal (Telegram bot)
 ## Run Locally

 Clone the project